Chris Murungaru: Fallout

-Court battles
+Legal battles

+Refusal to disclose wealth

-On February 17, 2006, the Kenya Anti-Corruption Commission (KACC) arraigned Murungaru in a Nairobi court charging him with failing to declare and account for his wealth.
-The Commission believed that Murungaru had become too rich too quickly and was keen to investigate the source of his wealth, especially in relation to the Anglo-Leasing scandal.
+On February 17, 2006, the Kenya Anti-Corruption Commission (KACC) arraigned Mūrūngarū in a Nairobi court charging him with failing to declare and account for his wealth.
+The Commission believed that Mūrūngarū had become so rich too quickly and was keen to investigate the source of his wealth, especially in relation to the Anglo-Leasing scandal.
 He denied refusing to declare his wealth, and was released on a bond of KSh200,000.

-On December 1, 2006, the Kenyan High Court determined that KACC's notice to Murungaru was not carried out according to the laid down law which subsequently led to the High Court quashing KACC's case against Murungaru.
-The High Court did not however stop KACC from investigating Murungaru or anyone else for corruption but insisted that any orders issued by the Commission be done so in a legal manner.
+On December 1, 2006, the Kenyan High Court determined that KACC's notice to Mūrūngarū was not carried out according to the laid down law which subsequently led to the High Court quashing KACC's case against Mūrūngarū.
+The High Court did not however stop KACC from investigating Mūrūngarū or anyone else for corruption but insisted that any orders issued by the commission be done so in a legal manner.

 A society in Kenya under the banner of the Name and Shame Corruption Network (NASCON) held a demonstration in the streets of Nairobi to push for the resignation of more senior people in President Mwai Kibaki's administration.
-Key among them is civil service boss Francis Muthaura and Vice President Moody Awori.
+Those being called to resigned included civil service boss Francis Muthaura and vice president Moody Awori.

+Defamation lawsuit against Githongo

-In May 2022, the Court of Appeal in Kenya reduced the fine payable to Murungaru by Githongo from KSh27 million (US$228,000) to KSh10 million (US$84,000).
-Murungaru had successfully sued Githongo for leaking a dossier that implicated him (Murungaru) in the Anglo Leasing scandal.
+In May 2022, the Court of Appeal in Kenya reduced the fine payable to Mūrūngarū by Githongo from KSh27 million (US$228,000) to KSh10 million (US$84,000).
+Mūrūngarū had successfully sued Githongo for leaking a dossier that implicated him [Mūrūngarū] in the Anglo Leasing scandal.

-In what was considered an upset, Murungaru was defeated by a comparatively obscure candidate in the Party of National Unity's primary elections for its parliamentary candidates in November 2007.
+In an upset, Mūrūngarū was defeated by a comparatively obscure candidate in the Party of National Unity's primary elections for its parliamentary candidates in November 2007.